-In Table 2, we report coefficient estimates from the analysis.
-Positive coefficient estimates should be interpreted as a decrease in efficiency.
-For the age and gender variables, the age group 0-30 years and males serve as the base, respectively.
-This has implications for how the coefficient estimates for the age groups and for females should be interpreted.
-It is evident from Table 2 that all reported age categories have a significant impact on shopping duration efficiency (from p<0.05 to p<0.001).
-With respect to travel distance efficiency, two out of four age categories return significant estimates, while for area coverage efficiency, three age group estimates have significant coefficients (p<0.05 and p<0.01).
+should be interpreted.
+It is evident from Table 2 that all reported age categories have a significant impact on shopping duration efficiency (from p < .05 to p < .001).
+With respect to travel distance efficiency, two out of four age categories return significant estimates, whereas for area coverage efficiency, three age group estimates have significant coefficients (p < .05 and p < .01).
 The estimates indicate with a few exceptions that consumers in older age categories in general are less efficient than those in younger ones.
-While the estimates indicate age to affect consumer efficiency, we find no such connection with respect to gender.
-On the other hand, the estimates imply significant (better than p<0.01) differences between a quick trip and regular shopping trips.
+Although the estimates indicate age to affect consumer efficiency, we find no such connection with respect to gender.
+On the other hand, the estimates imply significant (better than p < .01) differences between a quick trip and regular shopping trips.
 For all three efficiency ratios, quick trips return the largest estimates, which indicate that this group of consumers is less efficient than shoppers on regular trips.
-Individual tests indicate that estimates of quick trips are significantly different from each other.
+Individual tests indicate that estimates of quick trips and regular trips are significantly different from each other.